axelerant/testimonials-widget/readme.txt

 	* Choose random or sequential order for refresh
 	* Show only quotes with certain tags
 	* Show only quotes with all tags
-	* Specify a character limit to filter out longer quotes
+	* Specify a character limit to filter out longer quotes - 0 means no limit
+	* Limit number of testimonials to pull at a time - 0 means no limit
 * Allows for multiple widgets.
 Useful for using tags to keep widgets separated.
 * Compatible with WordPress 3.0 multi-site functionality.